 Patients have one or more clinically significant psychologic or behavior factors that adversely affect an existing medical disorder (eg, diabetes mellitus, heart disease) or symptom (eg, pain).
 These factors may increase the risk of suffering, death, or disability; aggravate an underlying medical condition; or result in hospitalization or emergency department visit.
-Abnormal psychologic or behavioral responses to a medical condition that do not affect outcome are considered an adjustment disorder.
+Abnormal psychologic or behavioral responses to a medical condition that do not affect medical outcome are considered an adjustment disorder.

 Patients may present as treatment failures or with aggravation of medical conditions associated with stress (eg, Takotsubo cardiomyopathy).